wiredhikari/wiredhikari/README.md

 ### Greetings!
-I'm Atharva (aka wiredhikari), a second year undergraduate student in IIT Kgp, India. based from Pune.
+I'm Atharva (aka wiredhikari), a third year undergraduate student in IIT Kgp, India. based from Pune.
 I do open source for fun.
 I love linux and am currently exploring Blockchain and playing with Rust.
 I play chess and love to read economics and psychology.
 I don't write often but you can find me [here](https://atharva.io/).
 Ok, I hate web development and javascript so much that i am writing it here.

 #### Currently: